Mega Millions jackpot climbs to $785M after no big winner

-The first Mega Millions drawing of the new year will be a big one as no one won Friday night’s estimated $685 million jackpot.
+The first Mega Millions drawing of the new year will be a big one after no one won an estimated $685 million jackpot.

-The top prize increased to $785 million ahead of the next drawing Tuesday night.

-The jackpot has grown so large thanks to long odds of one in 302.6 million that have resulted in 22 straight drawings without a big winner.
+The jackpot has grown so large thanks to long odds of one in 302.6 million that has resulted in 22 straight drawings without a big winner.

 The estimated $785 million prize is for a winner who chooses to be paid through an annuity, with annual checks over 29 years.
 Nearly all winners opt for cash, which for the next drawing would be an estimated $395 million.